haneefshaikh/kafka-connect-eks-poc/README.md

-## It is a step-by-step guide to installing Kafka and its components on k8s.
+# Step-By-Step guide to installing Kafka Connect and its components on EKS.

-# (A) Strimzi operator Installation
+## (A) Strimzi operator Installation

 1. create namespace `strimzi-operator` and `kafka-poc`